pierluigi-bontempi/PhD_thesis/Chapter_6_Control_of_intentional_expressiveness/readme.md

-# An innovative computer-based model for the generation of expressive lead guitar performances (PhD Thesis)
+# An innovative computer-based model for the generation of expressive lead guitar performances (PhD Thesis, by Pierluigi Bontempi (Centro di Sonologia Computazionale, Department of Information Engineering, University of Padua)

 ## Description